marko-js/marko/docs/events.md

 <input name=input.name on-change("handleChange")/>
 ```

-The above example component is listening to native `change` events from the `<input>` element, and then emitting it's own `email-change` event if it decides that the change was valid.
+The above example component is listening to native `change` events from the `<input>` element, and then emitting its own `email-change` event if it decides that the change was valid.

 ```marko
 <form>